Giving nature a helping hand

-The rare chalk grassland, ancient woodland and heathland habitats of the South Downs National Park support an incredible range of mammals, birds, fish, invertebrate and plant species.
+Our rare chalk grassland, ancient woodland and heathland habitats support an incredible range of mammals, birds, fish, invertebrate and plant species.

 Some are among the rarest animals in Britain – and that’s why it’s so important we all strive to protect these awe-inspiring species, the result of millions of years of evolutionary fine-tuning.
 Because, without our collective efforts to give nature the space and protection to flourish, these “natural works of art” could be lost forever.

-So, for World Animal Day, we look at four of the rarest animal species in the South Downs – and what we’re doing to give them a brighter future.
+We look at five of the rarest animal species in the South Downs – and what we’re doing to give them a brighter future.

 The Field Cricket